VitaliDudarenka/TestTask/README.md

 # TestTask
-The application shows the list GitHub users, users details (by clicking on item).
+The application shows the list of GitHub users, users details (by clicking on item).
 Also there is implemented pull-to-refresh and pagination.
 The app uses GitHub API.
 There is used clean architecture, consists of 3 modules: domain, data, presentation.

 # Domain module
 Independent layer, it contains only business logic - no dependencies from Android SDK, other modules or libs , except RxJava.
 Here we have interfaces that should be implemented in other modules.